oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 ```
 As before if you want to look at the trace then in a web browser goto https://localhost:9411/zipkin

 Just a note here on where the images are actually coming from.
 We're actually still using the local one as that's what we pushed, so docker recognizes that there is no point in re-downloading it again.
+If you want force the use of the remote image then use the command
+`docker image`
-If you want force the use of the remote image then use the the `docker images` commands to get a list of images and then and `docker rmi -f <images id's>` to remove the images you've build if you want to actually force downloading them from the cloud.
+to get a list of images and then and
+`docker rmi -f <images id`
+to remove the images you have build if you want to actually force downloading them from the cloud.
 If you do this then the docker run command will pull all of the images layers it doesn't have locally into the local docker images cache (the next time its run they will already be in the cache and it will use that rather than downloading them again.)

+### Cleaning up

-to stop them Ctrl-C them or in a terminal do
+to stop the running images,  Ctrl-C them or in a terminal do

 ```
 docker stop storefront stockmanager